 The schedule for the summer course of 2013 can be downloaded here: Course schedule "Human Spaceflight and Exploration 2013" The course in 2015 will be more intensive.

 The course will take place in the exotic town of Kiruna, which lies in the north of Sweden, above the Arctic Circle, about 600 km from the central Umeå campus.
 The town's northerly location makes it an ideal place to observe auroral phenomena during the winter, which has lead to the establishment of space research organisations, industry and space-related education in the area.
 In August the summer days are very long.
 It is often said that the town lies in the heart of Europe's last wilderness, and there is no doubt that Kiruna has much to offer anyone who likes the outdoor life.

-Students should plan to arrive in Kiruna no later than Sunday 4 August.
-The course will end at 12 noon on Friday 23 August.
-Kiruna is accessed by plane in approximately 90 minutes from Arlanda, Stockholm's international airport ( Scandinavian Airlines ), by train or by bus from various locations in Sweden.
+Kiruna is accessed by plane in approximately 90 minutes from Arlanda, Stockholm's international airport with ( Scandinavian Airlines )and Norwegian, by train or by bus from various locations in Sweden.
 For many foreign students the cheapest route to Kiruna is a cheap flight, with for example Ryan Air, to Skavsta or Västerås, airports in the vicinity of Stockholm, followed by the overnight train to Kiruna.
 There are some airport busses between the Kiruna airport and the town centre ( Click here for bus information).

 The students of the class of 2011 (Photo:Rick McGregor)

 Human Spaceflight and Exploration, Ed.
 Carol Norberg, 2013, Springer/Praxis

 The Space Environment, Alan C. Tribble, 2003, Princeton University Press

 Fundamentals of Space Medicine, Gilles Clément, 2005, Springer